DamianZiemann/eventbrite-scraper/README.md

-# Eventbrite Scraper
+# FoundUp

 ## Introduction

-The **Eventbrite Scraper Pipeline** is a university project designed to automate the process of collecting, enriching, and exporting event data.
+The **FoundUp** is a university project designed to automate the process of collecting, enriching, and exporting event data.
 The pipeline integrates multiple technologies and APIs to scrape event data from Eventbrite, enrich it using the Eventbrite API and OpenAI's LLM, and export the processed data to **Pitchload**, a startup database.
-Additionally, the project aggregates and summarizes startup news from Baden-Württemberg using a news API and OpenAI's LLM.
+Additionally, the project aggregates and summarizes startup news using a news API and OpenAI's LLM.
 The processed events and news are presented via a custom **frontend** built with Svelte, HTML, and JavaScript.

 This project demonstrates the integration of web scraping, API consumption, machine learning, and frontend development in a cohesive pipeline.